Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Are the supporting data included in the manuscript or in a relevant repository?

 * Are the data presented in a way that is consistent with the FAIR principles?
-(Findable, Accessible, Interoperable, Reusable), (Wilkinson et al., 2016)[https://www.nature.com/articles/sdata201618].
+(Findable, Accessible, Interoperable, Reusable), [Wilkinson et al., 2016](https://www.nature.com/articles/sdata201618).

 * When were the data collected?